Skip to content

 A Safe and Confidential Space

-Counselling gives you a private space to talk.
-Your counsellor will listen with care and respect.
+Counselling gives you a private and confidential space to talk openly, without judgement.
+Your counsellor listens with care, respect and empathy.

 The goal is to support your self-exploration, not to judge or dictate.